prio-data/views_pipeline/documentation/pipeline_documentation.md

 ### Model Naming Conventions
 **Models** will no longer carry descriptive titles (e.g., *transform_log_clf_name_LGBMClassifier_reg_name_LGBMRegressor*).
 As more and more models are developed over time, this would become too chaotic, long, and ultimately small differences could not be communicated properly through the title.
 Instead, the code and metadata of the model should be use to substantively differentiate them between each other.

-The new naming convention for models takes the form of *adjective_noun*, adding more models alphabetically.
+The new naming convention for models in the pipeline takes the form of *adjective_noun*, adding more models alphabetically.
 For example, the first model to be added can be named *amazing_apple*, the second model *bad_bunny*, etc. This is a popular practice, and Weights & Biases implements this naming convention automatically.

 *To be clarified: how to "translate" when moving from model development to communicating results.*

 ### Model Metadata
-*There is general disagreement to the degree of automatic vs. manual entry & length of model metadata -- work in progress*
+*There is general disagreement to the degree of automatic vs. manual entry & length of model metadata -- work in progress* Metadata can be looked up on Weights & Biases

 ### GitHub Repository Strucuture
 The entire pipeline is contained in the repository "views-pipeline", which has a predefined structure stated in the readme.
 As such, this pipeline repository replaces "viewsforecasting" (pipeline 002) and "views-runs" (pipeline 001) (*TBC*).